thvhauwe/cad-interface/README.md

 # cad-interface

-This python module allows to import CAD files saved in the neutral `STEP` format, standarized in ISO (AP203)
+This python module allows to import CAD files saved in the neutral `STEP` format, using FreeCAD

 Corresponding Author: Thijs.vanhauwermeiren@UGent.be
 Supervisor: Guillaume.crevecoeur@UGent.be
 Organization website: http://www.ugent.be/m-f/en

+This script is supplementary material to support a submitted publication (Fast performance assessment of mechatronic designs integrating CAD and dynamical models with application on servo actuated designs) for IEEE CASE 2020.

 ### 1. ABSTRACT
 ----

-Supplementary material to support a submitted publication for CASE 2020.
+This scripts allows comparison between different designs of a mechanical assembly or part using the STEP file.
+All the parts are available as FreeCad `features`, which have properties `Mass`, `Volume`, `Label`, etc. Calculation of inertia is possible with the method `getMomentOfInertia (pos, rot)` with `pos` the (x,y,z) position and `rot` the rotation axis (as a vector).
+To compare the inertia of different parts, it is advised to model them such that the rotation center is fixed in the origin of the part, as such `pos = (0, 0, 0)`.

 ### 2. SOFTWARE DEPENDENCIES
 ----